 - Scholarship and Continuous Improvement

 - Communication and Collaboration

 - Respect and Integrity

 - Responsibility and Leadership

 - Active Citizenship within the Local and Global Community

+- Academic excellence and a commitment to improvement

+- Curiosity and tenacity

+- Respectful relationships in a caring, collaborative community

 The Westwood Public Schools is committed to a safe, supportive environment for vulnerable populations in the school community.
 We recognize that certain students may be more vulnerable to become targets of bullying, harassment, or teasing based on actual or perceived characteristics, including: race, color, religion, ancestry, national origin, sex, socioeconomic status, homelessness, academic status, gender identity or expression, physical appearance, pregnant or parenting status, sexual orientation, mental, physical, developmental or disability or by association with a person who has or is perceived to have one or more of these characteristics.